aisia-research-lab/certificate-coupled-dca/README.md

 # Certificate-Coupled DCA for the Trust-Region Subproblem

-Reproducibility code and archived experimental results for the manuscript:
+Reproducibility code and archived experimental results for the manuscript (submitted to the journal SIAM Journal on Optimization):

 > **Certificate-Coupled DCA for the Trust-Region Subproblem: Early Structural Escape and Progressive Global Certification**
 > Author: Nguyen Thanh Binh
 > (University of Science, Vietnam National University Ho Chi Minh City, Vietnam).
 Email: ngtbinh@hcmus.edu.vn

-This repository contains the implementation, experiment configuration, and archived numerical results for Experiments E1--E5 in the manuscript.
+This repository contains the implementation, experiment configuration, and archived numerical results for Experiments E1-E5 in the manuscript.
 The scientific source files under `cc_dca/` are the exact sources associated with the archived results.

 ## Repository contents